 An initiative launched by Omega Psi Phi Fraternity, Inc. and NIMHD to raise awareness of the mental health challenges associated with depression and stress that affect Black men and families.
 Website offers an online toolkit that provides Omega Psi Phi Fraternity chapters with the materials needed to educate fellow fraternity brothers and community members on depression and stress in Black men.

 List of Black-owned and focused mental health resources by state as compiled by Ebony magazine.

 Provides culturally sensitive self-care support and teletherapy for Black men and their families.
 Currently in pilot program available only to residents of MD, VA and DC.
-Residents of other states can join their waiting list and will be notified when Henry Health is available in their state.
+Residents of other states can join their waiting list and will be notified when Hurdle is available in their state.

 Melanin and Mental Health

 Connects individuals with culturally competent clinicians committed to serving the mental health needs of Black & Latinx/Hispanic communities.
 Promotes the growth and healing of diverse communities through its website, online directory and events.